dimokaramanlis/LightSuite/README.md

 ### 3. Widefield: Coronal Slices
 For slices acquired through conventional widefield microscopy, use `demos\ls_analyze_slice_volume.m`.
 This pipeline includes registration, though manual adjustments are supported and recommended on a per-slice basis.
 ![Example slice registration](./images/example_slice_registration.png)

+### 4. Probe & Implant Tracing (Lightsheet Brain)
+Once a lightsheet brain has been registered (entry point 1), you can trace implanted hardware on the registered volume:
+* **Neuropixels probes** — `demos\ls_trace_neuropixels.m` opens an annotation GUI (`annotateNeuropixelsProbes`) where you click points along each probe track, fits a straight line per probe in Allen CCF space, and exports `probe_ccf.mat` (points, insertion/tip coordinates, and the brain regions traversed) in the [AP_histology](https://github.com/petersaj/AP_histology) format.
+* **GRIN lenses / optical fibers** — `annotateGRINLens` annotates circular fiber cross-sections and reports the atlas regions under the lens at a range of depths.

 *For advanced configuration, parameter tuning (like average cell radius or signal thresholds), GUI instructions, and detailed tutorials, please refer to the [LightSuite Documentation](https://lightsuite.readthedocs.io/en/latest/).*